photostructure/mkver/README.md

 3. Finally, `mkver` writes the contents to the first argument given to `mkver`, which can include a subdirectory.
 The default output is `./Version.ts`.
-   Existing files with that name will be overwritten. `mkver` uses the file extension to determine what format (TypeScript, module, or es6) to render the output.
+   Existing files with that name will be overwritten. `mkver` uses the file extension to determine what format (TypeScript, ESM, or CommonJS) to render the output.

 If anything goes wrong, expect output on `stderr`, and a non-zero exit code.